obsidiandynamics/jackdaw/README.md

 type: com.obsidiandynamics.jackdaw.MockKafka
 ```

 As part of the bootstrapping process we can override any of the properties declared in the config.
 This is very useful when your application relies on specific Kafka behaviour that cannot be supplied by the user.
 In the example above, the property `max.in.flight.requests.per.connection` is not user-editable.
-If the user does attempt to set the property in the configuration file, it will be overridden.
+If the user does attempt to set the property in the configuration file, it will be summarily overridden.

-In a slightly more elaborate example, suppose there are a set of default properties that your application relies upon that may be overridden by the user, but you don't want to rely on their presence in the configuration file.
-(In case the user deletes them.)
+In a slightly more elaborate example, suppose there are a set of default properties that your application relies upon that may be overridden by the user, but you don't want to count on their presence in the configuration file.
+(In case the user accidentally deletes them.)
 The example below illustrates the use of default properties when instantiating a producer.

 ```java
 final Kafka<?, ?> kafka = new MappingContext()